syncfusion-content/windowsforms-docs/WindowsForms/xptaskbar/faq/Is-it-possible-to-sort-the-XPTaskBarItems-of-an-XPTaskBarBox.md

 ---
 layout: post
-title: Is it possible to sort XPTaskBarItems of an XPTaskBarBox | Syncfusion
+title: Is it possible to sort XPTaskBarBox in Windows Forms | Syncfusion
-description: Learn about Is it possible to sort the XPTaskBarItems in Syncfusion Windows Forms xptaskbar (XPTaskBar) control and more details.
+description: Learn about Is it possible to sort Syncfusion Windows Forms xptaskbar control, its elements and more details.
 platform: WindowsForms
 control: XPTaskBar
 documentation: ug
 ---

-# Is it possible to sort XPTaskBarItems of an XPTaskBarBox

-This page explains Is it possible to sort XPTaskBarItems of an XPTaskBarBox and more details.

-## Is it possible to sort the XPTaskBarItems of an XPTaskBarBox in Windows Forms xp taskbar (XPTaskBar)
+# Is it possible to sort XPTaskBarBox in Windows Forms

 Yes.
 It is possible to sort the XPTaskBarItems of an XPTaskBarBox control, by calling the Sort() method as follows.